-All the people who used to say that last one are in their sixties and seventies now, and refuse to trust anyone over 95.
-That’s wise; 95 year olds are notoriously untrustworthy.
+All the people who used to say the last are in their 60s and 70s now, and refuse to trust anyone over 95.
+Ninety-five year olds are notoriously untrustworthy.

-My advice is to never take any money made of something that can be whittled down to make change, or will give you splinters when you sit on it in the cushions of the couch.
+My EA is sure knowing these sayings will help when deciding whether to take five hundred wooden nickels from some shifty-eyed stranger in payment for the exercise machine that we’ve got listed on the internet.
+My advice is never take money that can be whittled down to make change, or give you splinters when you sit on it in the cushions of the couch.

-Young people don’t know old adages (which are the same things as proverbs except more educated), because they are learning to speak in initials and we have to ask them what they mean by LMAOROTF, or ICFMSAIMMC.
+Young people don’t know adages (which are the same things as proverbs except more educated), because they’re learning to speak in initials and we have to ask them what they mean by LMAOROTF, or ICFMSAIMMC.

-They don’t always tell us the truth about what these initials mean, because they are composing a code to enable them to take over the world.
+They don’t tell the truth about what these initials mean, because they’re composing a code which will enable them to take over the world.

 They don’t realize we’re going to turn it over to them anyway, and go back to bed.

-We the adults, on the other hand, just wanted to have something to say in a pinch instead of the usual ‘Get over here right now, or I’ll give you something to cry about!’ when they spill their milk all over the floor.
+We adults just want to have something to say in a pinch instead of the usual ‘Get over here right now, or I’ll give you something to cry about!’ when they spill their milk on the floor.

-Some proverbs are dense and chewy like good brownies, and you have to mull them over before you can figure out their meanings.
+Some proverbs are dense and chewy like good brownies.
+You have to mull them over before you can figure them out.

 (We will need to request funding from the Highway Department, and I’m getting sick of constant road closures, but I’m sure the Department had good intentions.)